tpgurr21/tpgurr21/README.md

   I have taken Udemy courses, and have gone through many video tutorials to learn the ins and outs of JavaScript, CSS, and HTML.

-  I am currently learning React, and am currently building a website with it right now.
+  I am currently learning React, and am building a website with it right now.